This publication discusses the Supreme Court Judgment- Babasaheb Maruti Kamble v. State of Maharashtra Review Petition (Criminal)No 388 of 2015.

 It was decided in that case that a death sentence can only be given in a case which shocks the public conscience and is totally against morality and humanity.
-It is of such a heinous nature that only death penalty is the apt punishment for it.
+It is of such a heinous nature that only the death penalty is the apt punishment for it.

 The whole reasoning has to include the factors which are mitigating and also the factors which are aggravating in nature.
-Once this enquiry is done then the same needs to be looked and analysed very objectively.
+Once this inquiry is done then the same needs to be looked and analyzed very objectively.

-It is to be noted that whenever the death sentence is to be given or an order of death sentence has to be upheld then reasons have to be recorded as to why the same is necessary.
+The point to be noted is that whenever the death sentence is to be given or an order of death sentence has to be upheld then reasons have to be recorded as to why the same is necessary.

-In this case, a Review Petition was filed by the petitioner who was convicted for offences under Sections 302, 376(2)(f) and 342 of the Indian Penal Code (hereinafter refrred to as the Indian Penal Code).
+The case involves, a Review Petition that was filed by the petitioner who was convicted for offenses under Sections 302, 376(2)(f) and 342 of the Indian Penal Code (hereinafter referred to as the Indian Penal Code).

-In the meanwhile the petitioner also filed an appeal before the High Court and both the reference as well as the Appeal was heard together.
+In the meanwhile, the petitioner also filed an appeal before the High Court and both the reference as well as the Appeal was heard together.

 As such a Special Leave Petition (Hereinafter referred to as SLP) was filed by the petitioner which was also rejected and the order of dismissal was a non-speaking order with only the terms ‘Dismissed’.

-The main issue in this review petition was that whether the order of the Supreme Court was maintainable wherein the SLP was rejected with just a preliminary order in a case where the conviction of an accused was challenged which was supposed to be followed by a sentence of death penalty.
+The main issue in this review petition was that whether the order of the Supreme Court was maintainable wherein the SLP was rejected with just a preliminary order in a case where the conviction of an accused was challenged which was supposed to be followed by a sentence of the death penalty.

-The court was then required to analyze the facts of the case and see that whether there existed a case which fell in the category of the rarest of the rare and that whether there was need for setting aside the death penalty that had been awarded.
+The court was then required to analyze the facts of the case and see that whether there existed a case which fell in the category of the rarest of the rare and that whether there was a need for setting aside the death penalty that had been awarded.

 It was argued that in a case where the conviction is followed by the death sentence, and an SLP has been filed against the same then the petition should not be dismissed in limine and if it is done then some reasons must be recorded by the Hon’ble Court.

-The case of Mohammed Ajmal Mohammad Amir Kasab v. the State of Maharashtra (2012) 9 SCC 1 was relied upon and also reliance was placed on Order XXII Rule 7 of the Supreme Court Rules which provides for summoning of the trial court record for deciding appeals.
+The case of Mohammed Ajmal Mohammad Amir Kasab v. the State of Maharashtra (2012) 9 SCC 1 was relied upon and also reliance was placed on Order XXII Rule 7 of the Supreme Court Rules which provides for the summoning of the trial court record for deciding appeals.

 It was argued that normally such record is summoned only after the special leave petition was granted, but in cases where death sentence was imposed, the court should summon the record when it is making the final order even at the stage of SLP.

 It was also argued that there was no reason for interfering in the order of the death penalty and the present case was a rarest of the rare case and it deserved to be given a death sentence.

-After going through a plethora of cases and other records, it was held that SLP should not be dismissed without giving reasons in cases where death sentence had been awarded by the courts below.
+After going through a plethora of cases and other records, it was held that SLP should not be dismissed without giving reasons in cases where a death sentence had been awarded by the courts below.

 The court placed reliance on the case of Dayanidhi Bisoi v State of Orissa (2003) 9 SCC 310 and the case of Mohd.
 Arif Alias Ashfaq vs. Registrar, Supreme Court of India (2014) 9 SCC 737.

 It was further held that there may be cases where at the stage of SLP the evidence could be of such a nature that there could be no scope for interference and even if the punishment of death penalty has to be assailed then the same shall be done by a reasoned order on the aspect of sentence even if the SLP is being dismissed in limine.